mesumitsingh/mesumitsingh/README.md

-<h2 align="left">Hi 👋!
-My name is Sumit Kumar and I'm a Student & a  passionate Developer from India, exploring the world of AI and ML.</h2>
+<h2 align="left">HEY👋!
+I'm Sumit Kumar a sophomore student & a passionate Developer from India, exploring the world of AI and ML.</h2>

 ###